fmanea/ConnextRouterTrack/README.md

 ## Quest 2 - Quick router setup (10-500 points)

-Router setup scripts for quick running routers on clouds and dedicated servers.
+Router setup scripts for quick-running routers on cloud platforms and dedicated servers.

 Examples:
-- Terraform + Ansible; or
-- Setup based on any kind of scripting languages (Ex: Bash Scripts); or
+- Setup based on any kind of scripting language (Ex: Bash Scripts,Python);
-- Any kind of Infrastructure as a code;
+- Setup automate deployment using any kind of Infrastructure as a Code;(Ansible, Terraform or any other)
-- Guide / documentation on how to use them;
+- Develop a router setup using npm or yarn instead of using docker-compose
+- Develop a router setup using helm or any kind of kubernetes manifests

-Our dream is a tool for running routers with just 1 click.
+The goal would be a tool for running routers with just 1 click.
 Don’t hesitate to propose any tools which will simplify the process.
+Be creative, we are looking for different approaches.

+Every submits needs a guide or documentation on how to use them, submitting without a doc we will be not taken into consideration.

 ## Quest 3 - Alerting system for Routers (10-500 points)

-Create alerting tool (telegram bot/slack/ etc.)
+Create an alerting tool (telegram bot/slack/ etc.)

 Examples:
 - Integrate Alert Manager into the Docker Compose;
-- Use Alert Manager to send alerts to Slack / Telegra/ Discord Channels;
+- Use Alert Manager to send alerts to Slack / Telegram/ Discord Channels;
+- Use Grafana to send alerts on slack and integrate with a on-call tools We are also open the new ideas, please feel free to propose any alerting approaches.

 ## Quest 4 - Monitoring tools for Routers (10-500 points)

-Graphana dashboard or any kind of dashboard to have a better view of the metrics
+Implement different  monitoring deployments or dashboard for the router

+Example:
+- Use different tools for deploying an observability stack(Ex: ElasticSearch, Kibana, CloudWatch)
+- Create Grafana dashboard

+Our dream is to have different approches to monitor the router metrics and logs.
+Each router deployment can be easily integrate with any kind of infrastructure.